 If at all possible, try to review the curriculum before you buy.
 We’re not talking about reading the product description or even discussing it with friends, although those things can help.
 We mean, “pick-up-the-book-and-smell-it” type of review!

-Other practical ways to preview curriculum are used curriculum sales (our next one is in the summer) and asking to borrow from other homeschool families who are already using the new curriculum.
+Other practical ways to preview curriculum are used curriculum sales and asking to borrow from other homeschool families who are already using the new curriculum.